Batene/Bamanankan/README.md

 ================

 analyzeContingency.py
-- calculates percentage of words tagged i which are j in reality; saves result to a file in Results folder
+- calculates percentage of words tagged i which in reality are j; saves result to a file in Results folder
 - looks for the words which are responsible for these errors and save each error to a file in Results folder
 - saves confusionmatrix to Results folder